CP317S18/CP317S18.github.io/README.md

 - Enabling communication between distant users if closer links (nodes) create pathway
 - Check data integrity for communication
 - Communications securities to prevent users from hacking into other users devices

+A Privacy Policy and Terms of Service will be used to communicate to the users how information gathered by the application will be used.

 ## 3.4 Portability
 _Shout!_'s  capabilities include cross platform communication.
 The platforms which _Shout!_  will operate on include Android and iOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
 There will not be a personal computer (PC here onwards) version of _Shout!_  because creating a mobile application will take majority of the resources and so at the moment a PC version is infeasible.